Looking for ways to save money while on holiday in Lanzarote? Here are 8 tips to do just that.

 Don’t eat the bread!

 Loads of restaurants will place bread on the table at the start of the meal, often with mojo sauce.
 If you’re really hungry, tuck in, but don’t be surprised if there’s a small charge on your bill.
-Don’t eat it, and you can ask for it to be taken off the bill.
+Don’t eat it, and you can ask for it to be taken off the bill, and save money.

 Select “Local currency” when paying by card